Bartman0/nyc_taxi_trips/README.md

 # nyc_taxi_trips
-Project for the NYC taxi trips challenge
+Project for the NYC taxi trips challenge.

+ELT has been done using Meltano.